 Once the President makes the disaster declaration, it gives official federal approval for emergency food assistance in disaster areas.
 To find out if FEMA has announced a Major Disaster Declaration for your state, click here.

-When you go to the FEMA website, you should look for a declaration like the one below for was announced for Hurricane Irma in September 2017
+For instance, when you go to the FEMA website, you should look for a declaration like the one below.

 Georgia Hurricane Irma (DR-4338)